nick-otter/nick-otter.github.io/_posts/2021-02-08-opt, var, etc etc. an introduction to the Linux root directory.md

 ---
 layout: post
-title:  "opt, var, etc etc. an introduction to the Linux root directory"
+title:  "opt, var, etc etc. an introduction to the contents of the Linux root directory"
 categories: linux general
 ---

-# opt, var, etc etc. an introduction to the Linux root directory
+# opt, var, etc etc. an introduction to the contents of the Linux root directory
 {: style="text-align: center"}

 Written by Nick Otter.